What does The Global Biodiversity Standard certify?

 How does The Global Biodiversity Standard work alongside the voluntary carbon and biodiversity credit markets?

-The Global Biodiversity Standard certifies sites that have created new positive impacts on biodiversity.
+The Global Biodiversity Standard certifies sites that have created positive impacts on biodiversity.
+The methodology has been tested to work for carbon credit projects.
 The standard can work in conjunction with the voluntary carbon market by providing assurance that carbon credits are associated with additional positive impacts on biodiversity.
-The methodology has been tested to work for carbon credit projects.
-The Global Biodiversity Standard is designed to provide recognition for the sites that have improved biodiversity and is not designed to be used as a compensatory or tradeable product.
+The Global Biodiversity Standard is designed to provide recognition for sites that have improved biodiversity and is not designed to be used as a compensatory or tradeable product.
 Sites that generate biodiversity credits may be eligible to apply for The Global Biodiversity Standard.
-The Global Biodiversity Standard is different, however, from biodiversity credits as credits are aimed at generating tradable products in line with the nature-positive movement (not to be used as an offset).
+The Global Biodiversity Standard is different, however, from biodiversity credits, as credits are aimed at generating tradable products in line with the nature-positive movement (not to be used as an offset).

 Does The Global Biodiversity Standard apply to conservation areas?

-Do agricultural areas have to include native species to qualify for The Global Biodiversity Standard?
+Do agricultural projects have to include native species to qualify for The Global Biodiversity Standard?

-Yes, all sites applying to The Global Biodiversity Standard must include native species.
-However, agricultural initiatives that plant non-native crops may still be able to qualify for The Global Biodiversity Standard if native biodiversity on the site has increased sufficiently in abundance and diversity to enable them to score highly against the eight criteria.
+Yes, all sites being assessed under The Global Biodiversity Standard must include native species.
+However, the presence, abundance, and diversity of native species are only a few of the many criteria taken into account in The Global Biodiversity Standard’s assessment and certification process.
+Thus, agricultural initiatives that plant non-native crops may still be able to qualify for The Global Biodiversity Standard certification if they successfully increase the abundance of some native species and also score highly against the Standard’s other criteria.

-No – the criteria are not ordered by priority.
-All eight criteria are of equal importance, and this is reflected in the scoring system with sites gaining a score out of 10 for each criterion.
+The eight criteria that comprise The Global Biodiversity Standard certification are not ordered by any sort of priority.
+All are of equal importance, and this is reflected in the scoring system, according to which sites are scored 0 to 10 on each criterion.

 Does The Global Biodiversity Standard assess both plant and animal biodiversity?

-Yes.
-The Global Biodiversity Standard assesses projects across a range of biodiversity attributes that includes plant and animal biodiversity.
-Not all species are monitored through the assessment process, but indicator groups appropriate to the site are assessed, e.g., trees, epiphytes, birds, beetles, etc. The use of indicators allows the standard to apply across all ecosystems.
-In addition to monitoring animal and plant biodiversity, the standard assesses projects across other attributes that include species composition, structural diversity, ecosystem function, external exchanges, the absence of threats and physical conditions.
+The Global Biodiversity Standard certification process assesses projects across a range of attributes that reflect both plant and animal biodiversity.
+Not all species are monitored through the assessment process, but indicator groups appropriate to the site’s ecosystem are assessed, e.g., trees, epiphytes, birds, beetles, etc. The use of indicators allows the Standard to apply across all ecosystems.
+In addition to monitoring plant and animal biodiversity, the Standard assesses projects across other attributes that include species composition, structural diversity, ecosystem function, external exchanges, the absence of threats and physical conditions, and more.

 How is climate change incorporated into The Global Biodiversity Standard?